-1865 In addition, a number of accounting issues have also been identified.65 The intention behind this effort is not to provide technical solutions, but to focus on the high-level 1866 issues relevant to the objective of enabling insurers to effectively provide long-term 1867 investments and funding, support financial stability and economic and infrastructure 1868 development, and serve the needs of aging societies.
-In analyzing the proposals on 1869 1870 insurance contracts circulated by IASB and FASB from this perspective, the discussions covered key issues including scope, discount rate for long-duration products, volatility in 1871 the income statement, complexity, consistency, transition requirements, presentation 1872 1873 and field testing, and their impact on long-term business of insurers, especially with 1874 respect to providing long-term investments and longevity solutions.
+In addition, a number of accounting issues have also been identified.74 The intention behind this effort is not to provide technical solutions, but to focus on the high-level issues relevant to the objective of enabling insurers to effectively provide long-term investments and funding, support financial stability and economic and infrastructure development, and serve the needs of aging societies.
+Key issues reflected in discussions and covered by ABAC's comments on the proposals on insurance contracts circulated by IASB and FASB included scope, discount rate for long-duration products, volatility in the income statement, complexity, consistency, transition requirements, presentation and field testing, and their impact on long-term business of insurers, especially with respect to providing long-term investments and longevity solutions.